ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 - BSD 3-Clause
 - MIT

 For new Mbed projects, we suggest adopting the Apache 2.0 license.
 Note that any Mbed software release under a permissive license cannot accept any code that is licensed under a "copyleft" license.
 Doing so would prevent us from continuing to distribute our code under the permissive license.
-You are welcome to use Mbed software with copyleft licenses, as long as the rules of that license are followed.
+You are welcome to use Mbed software with copyleft licenses, as long as the rules of the copyleft license are followed.

 A more detailed description on licenses can be found in the [guidelines/contributing](../contributing/guidelines/license.html).